-- Convene and provide staff support for career pathway partnerships - Participate in career pathway planning and development - Provide labor market information (through MN DEED) for the identification of industry sectors and occupations in demand. - Outreach and referral of adult learners, including targeted populations - Provide career pathway administration and oversight - Liaison with the MN Department of Employment and Economic Development and other career pathway funders - Complete required reports - Serve as fiscal agent for the partnership. - 14.
+- Participate in career pathway planning and development. - Assist with outreach, marketing and recruitment. - 14.
 Describe how the partnership(s) will work toward developing and implementing a career pathway sector strategy during the two years of this plan.
 If sectors and occupations have not been selected, address the process for these decisions within this response. - As indicated earlier, both the South Central and Southwest Workforce Development Areas were early implementers of career pathways.
 The health care and manufacturing career pathways in the region are very mature in their development as well as partnership relationships.
 Throughout the years numerous system and process improvements have been made.
 The two local partnerships have been asked to share their career pathway development as a best practice regionally, statewide and nationally.
 The career pathway partnerships continue to develop continuous improvement strategies for these two industry sectors, and are especially focused on outreach and recruitment strategies to ensure that the cohorts of adult learners are sufficient enough to implement sustainability strategies and on expanding the partnership to include partners that can contribute expertise and resources in serving populations experiencing employment disparities.
 It is also important to note that career pathway development is very dependent on relationships built between partnership administration and staff.
-As a result, administrative and staff changes require continuous professional development and oversight.

-In the past year, the two career pathway partnerships have been working on implementing career pathway strategies for the transportation sector, specifically providing preparation and training for Class A Commercial Driver's Licensure to meet the demand for truck drivers in the region.
+As a result, administrative and staff changes require continuous professional development and oversight. - In the past year, the two career pathway partnerships have been working on implementing career pathway strategies for the transportation sector, specifically providing preparation and training for Class A Commercial Driver's Licensure to meet the demand for truck drivers in the region.
 Part of this development includes a recent meeting with the Department of Transportation who is interested in partnering as an employer of graduates of the program.
+Additionally, an increasing demand in the construction industry has led to a goal of developing career pathway training opportunities in construction.

-In general, our career pathway approach includes:
+In general, the Region 5 career pathway approach includes:

-- Alignment with the skill needs of industries and employers in region; - Aligning the expertise and resources of employers, ABE, post-secondary education, community and workforce partners; - Career counseling, career navigation and support services; - Bridge programming that includes contextualized basic skills instruction, exposure to industry careers and an introduction to basic occupational skills; - Enhanced academic instruction that integrates career and technical education with instructional support and reinforcement of skill concepts that results in stackable credits and credentials along a career pathway; - Work-based learning opportunities including: clinicals, internships and apprenticeships; - Working with post-secondary education to provide credit for prior learning; - Placement and retention services; and - Career laddering opportunities.
+- Alignment with the skill needs of industries and employers in region. - Aligning the expertise and resources of employers, ABE, post-secondary education, community and workforce partners. - Career counseling, career navigation and support services. - Bridge programming that includes contextualized basic skills instruction, exposure to industry careers and an introduction to basic occupational skills.

+- Enhanced academic instruction that integrates career and technical education with instructional support and reinforcement of skill concepts that results in stackable credits and credentials along a career pathway. - Work-based learning opportunities including: clinicals, internships, work experience, and apprenticeships. - Working with post-secondary education to provide credit for prior learning. - Placement and retention services. - Career laddering opportunities.